Appendix: Data Sources & References

 - Deloitte: "Global Finance Transformation" - Leading companies close books in 3-5 days vs. 15-20 days industry average

-7. BPO Channel Market Data
+7. White-Label Channel Market Data

 BPO Provider Market Sizing